karan3242/XRF_data_parser/README.md

 #### Selected Items

 This sub-tab provides elemental concentrations of selected elements, in either standard or normalized format.
+The values of this table influence all the following tables.

 #### Elements Overview